agoldst/dfrtopics/README.md

 ## Running the package tests

-The tests are based on a sample set of data from DfR downloaded using the following query: <http://dfr.jstor.org/fsearch/submitrequest?cs=year%3A[1980+TO+1989]+AND+jcode%3Apmla^1.0&sk=da&fs=yrm1%3Asnm1&view=text&>.
-At present I cannot distribute this sample with the code.
-In order to run the tests, then, it is necessary to first download that dataset and place it where the tests expect to find it.
-The tests look for the data in the `demo/data` subdirectory of the package directory pointed to by `path.package("dfrtopics")`.
+The tests are based on a sample set of data from DfR.
+I downloaded the results of the following query: <http://dfr.jstor.org/fsearch/submitrequest?cs=year%3A%5B1980+TO+1985%5D+AND+%28jcode%3APMLA+OR+jcode%3Aelh%29%5E1.0&view=text&>, then randomly selected five hits from each journal in each year.
+The chosen files are listed by id in `dfr_data/ids.txt`.